What is Family Mediation?

 What If I Don’t Qualify For Legal Aid, Or If I Don’t Want Legal Aid For Family Mediation?

-If you don’t qualify for Legal Aid, or you are not eligible to claim Legal Aid, you can still attend family mediation as a private fee paying client.
+If you don’t qualify for Legal Aid, you can still attend family mediation as a private fee paying client.
 Private mediation fees will offer you an affordable solution to your family, legal, property, money, or child related dispute.
-From 03 November 2014, private mediation clients will get their MIAM meeting and their first mediation session fees refunded, providing the other person involved in the dispute has been assessed as being eligible to claim Legal Aid and we have seen documentary evidence of the information that they have provided. (proof of income).
+From 03 November 2014, private mediation clients will get their MIAM meeting and their first mediation session fees refunded, providing the other person involved in the dispute has been assessed as being eligible to claim Legal Aid and we have seen documentary evidence of the information that they have provided (proof of income).

 How Does Family Mediation Work?